George Daly (music executive): Film, television, multimedia, streaming music and productions

-At his Advisor Intel consultancy (founded 2018), George Daly and William Daly identified and coordinated the acquisition for ACX Music/UFC of 45 million streaming music licenses as well as the design of the UFC's Ultimate Sound streaming music service, one of the first corporate (the UFC) branded streaming music services.
+At his Advisor Intel consultancy (founded 2018), George Daly and William Daly identified and coordinated the acquisition for ACX Music/UFC of 65 million streaming music licenses as well as the design of the UFC's Ultimate Sound streaming music service, one of the first corporate (the UFC) branded streaming music services.

 Teen Hoot

-To give back to youth in music, Daly co-founded the Teen Hoot with Nashville producer/songwriter David Malloy.
+To give back to youth in music, Daly co-founded the Teen Hoot with Nashville producer/songwriter Hall-of-Famer David Malloy.
 The Teen Hoot, using live and streamed music performances with a growing, large online community propelled by video, YouTube, Instagram, Facebook and Twitter (where the Hoot has trended Twitter top three in the world), encourages young singers and songwriters to learn their craft.
 Hoot's one voting event garnered over 1,300,000 votes from online fans.

-Lifetime music business governance and affiliations

-Daly is a founding Board of Governors member and co-founder of the San Francisco chapter of NARAS, as well as a lifetime member of NARAS (the Grammy Organization) as a Los Angeles member.
-Daly is also a lifetime member of Mensa and holds an FCC Amateur Extra-Class radio license.